selkamand/shinycurate/README.md

 Then you’ll need to upload

-1)  a two column data.frame with colums (id, text).
+1)  a two column data.frame with columns (id, text).
 2)  A database to store your curation results.

 You can generate this using the `create_database()` function.